-An on-going series of non-images created specifically not to say anything
+An on-going series of ‘non-images.’

 The catalyst for this project is a quote from one of my artistic heroes, John Cage: